V. 4.0 September 2020

 - More ways to filter notes.
 Previously you could filter notes that were flagged or that have a photo.
 New: filter notes that contain a seating chart or are related to one or more entities (e.g. students).

 - New, simpler user interface for handling photos.

-The app is still free for typical lesson study use, i.e. 5 lessons per year.
+- A LessonNote Pro subscription is required to record more than 5 lessons per year.
 (Lessons with 15 or fewer notes don’t count against this limit.)
-But we need power users to help pay for future developments of the app.
-A subscription, which includes a LessonNote Pro account, is now required to record more than 5 lessons.
+The app is still free for typical lesson study use by teachers and administrators.
+But we are asking power users to help pay for future developments of the app.

 V. 3.8, December 2017

 - Improved interface for deleting images: two-finger tap to select, then tap the trash can icon.

 - Fixed issues with creating a new lesson, creating a new seating chart, creating a lesson from a seating chart